Skin Conditions

 Athlete’s Foot

-Athlete’s foot, also called tinea pedis, is a fungal infection of the skin on the bottom of your feet or in between your toes.
-It presents as dry, peeling skin to the bottoms of your feet and when it’s in between your toes, it turns the skin white and is often moist with peeling skin.
-It can also make the skin on your heels thick and crack.
-Some people’s feet will even bleed if the cracks are dry enough or deep enough.
-It is important to treat athlete’s foot to reduce your risk of cracking skin that can get infected and require antibiotics.
-Dr. Manson usually starts treatment of athlete’s foot with topical anti-fungal cream and an antifungal spray for your shoes.
-If this fails, there are several oral anti-fungal medications he has available to use.
+Athlete’s foot, also called tinea pedis, is a fungal infection of the skin on the bottom of your feet or between your toes.
+It presents as dry, peeling skin on the bottoms of your feet, and when it’s between your toes, it turns the skin white and is often moist with peeling skin.
+It can also make the skin on your heels thick and cracked.
+Some people’s feet will even bleed if the cracks are dry or deep enough.

 Dry Skin

-Dry skin on the bottom of your feet can be unsightly, uncomfortable, and even painful is left untreated.
-Dr. Manson will first evaluate to determine if your dry skin is simply just dry skin or is it related to Athlete’s foot as it is commonly misdiagnosed.
-Dr. Manson has several topical medications available in the office to treat dry skin.
-He uses a special class of topical medication that has natural enzymes in it that break down keratin, the main component of dry skin, corn, and calluses.
+Dr. Manson has several solutions in the office to treat dry skin.
+He uses a special class of topical medication with natural enzymes that break down keratin, the main component of dry skin, corn, and calluses.
 These topicals work phenomenally well to get your skin looking and feeling great.

 Toenail Fungus

 Toenail fungus is not just a cosmetic issue.
 It can cause the toenails to become thick, painful, and ingrown.
-Toenail fungus causes the toenail to become discolored, thickened, and often with fungal debris growing and accumulating underneath the toenail.
+Toenail fungus causes the toenail to become discolored and thickened, often with fungal debris growing and accumulating underneath the toenail.
 Dr. Manson has developed a comprehensive treatment program using the Lunula Laser for toenail fungus to give you the best chance of success at treating your stubborn toenail fungus.

 Ingrown toenails